Grapsus grapsus

 Grapsus grapsus is one of the most common crabs along the western coast of the Americas.
-It is known as the red rock crab, or, along with crabs such as Percnon gibbesi, as the Sally Lightfoot crab.
+It is known as the red rock crab, or, along with other crabs such as Percnon gibbesi, as the Sally Lightfoot crab.

 Distribution

 Grapsus grapsus is found along the Pacific coast of Mexico, Central America, and South America (as far south as northern Peru), and on nearby islands, including the Galápagos Islands.
 It is also found along the Atlantic coast of South America, but is replaced in the eastern Atlantic Ocean (Ascension Island and West Africa) by its congener Grapsus adscensionis.

 Description

 Grapsus grapsus is a typically shaped crab, with five pairs of legs, the front two bearing small, blocky, symmetrical chelae (claws).
 The other legs are broad and flat, with only the tips touching the substrate.
 The crab's round, flat carapace is slightly longer than 8 cm.
 Young G. grapsus are black or dark brown in colour and are camouflaged well on the black lava coasts of volcanic islands.
 Adults are quite variable in colour; some are muted brownish-red, some mottled or spotted brown, pink, or yellow.